 The Paul H. Karshner Memorial Museum is a teaching museum in Puyallup.
 The museum provides a "Discovery Kit" which will enable children of all ages to learn more and have the most suitable examples for the materials they are given in school.

 Located at a traveling distance of five miles to the east of Tacoma, Puyallup is a city in Pierce County, Washington, United States.
-The census count in the year of 2000 showed a population of 33,011 in Puyallup.
 Listed below are the five best places and events to visit and experience in Puyallup:

 1. The Puyallup Fairground: This is a 160-acre fairground situated within a forty minutes traveling distance to the south of Seattle and is a great place for recreational activities.
 In addition to the annual Puyallup Fairs, the edifices and stadiums here host various horse shows, dog shows, car shows and other similar events.